Application & Instructions

 All exchange students who are not U.S. citizens or permanent residents of the United States require a special visiting student visa to study at Baruch College for a semester or academic year.
 Exchange students will normally qualify for J-1 visas, and in exceptional circumstances an F-1 visa.

-To be eligible to apply for a visiting student visa, you must be issued a special form (DS-2019 for J-1 visas; I-20 for F-1 visas) by the SEVIS (Student and Exchange Visitor Information System) officer at Baruch.
+To be eligible to apply for a visiting student visa, you must be issued a special form (DS-2019 for J-1 visas; I-20 for F-1 visas) by the “Responsible Officer” at Baruch, authorized by SEVIS (Student and Exchange Visitor Information System) to issue DS-2019s.
 Whether you are eligible for a J-1 or an F-1 visa depends largely on the source of funding for your study at Baruch.
-The SEVIS officer at Baruch will determine which visa applies to you.
+The Responsible Officer at Baruch will determine which visa applies to you.

 To apply for a J-1 visa you must be issued a DS-2019 form (those applying for an F-1 visa must obtain an I-20 form).
 The DS-2019 and I-20 forms make you eligible to obtain a student visa, but it does not guarantee that you will be given one.
 That is a decision taken by officers in the U.S. Consulate in your home country.